Ways of seeing.

 For more of Jim Hobbs’s work press here

-“David Keith Lynch (born January 20, 1946) is an American filmmaker, television director, visual artist, musician and occasional actor.
+was born on January 20, 1946 and is an American filmmaker, television director, visual artist, musician and occasional actor.
 Known for his surrealist films, he has developed his own unique cinematic style which has been dubbed “Lynchian” and is characterized by its dream imagery and meticulous sound design” expand on that.

 I made these simple drawings whilst thinking about one particular quote from Annie Dillard’s Total Eclipse…